hashicorp/terraform-website/content/source/docs/enterprise/private/automating-initial-user.html.md

 ptfe-admin retrieve-iact
 ```

 The complete output is the IACT, which will be used in the next step.
-This is provided as a command to allow for simplicity with automating it's invocation.
+This is provided as a command to allow for simplicity with automating its invocation.

 ### Via API